CathalD/Thesis_SupplmentaryFiles/README.md

 # Thesis_SupplmentaryFiles

 # Please download the Zip file under the green "Code" button -> Download ZIP
+#This code is designed to run in R and Rstudio

 This repository contains the code and datasets I used to analyse and visualize the data for my thesisv titled "Long-term carbon and accumulation in a cedar (Thuja occidentalis) swamp in the Lake Simcoe Watershed, Southern Ontario, Canada"